-In the interest of disclosure, I have an ongoing interest in chaparral, both as an iconic California landscape and as a vital sensory component that memory and imagination seize upon in defining the golden state.
+In the interest of disclosure, I have a mild obsession with chaparral, both as an iconic California landscape and as a vital sensory component that memory and imagination seize upon in defining the Golden State.
 Chaparral is the focus of my ongoing Land/Sea photography series, and I waxed rhapsodic last year over Greenbar Distillery’s Grand Poppy bitter liqueur that uses a collection of chaparral aromatics and herbs for its flavor.
-As unloved a landscape as chaparral can be, it is the flavors and aromas native to chaparral that make up the heart of the California we can smell and taste and thus remember in an almost Proustian way.
+As unloved a landscape as chaparral can be, it is the flavors and aromas native to chaparral that make up the heart of the California we can smell and taste (and smell and taste in our glasses) and thus remember in an almost Proustian way.

 Garrigue–or, as I suggest here, chaparral–is a descriptor that suggests (the horribly overused and unscientific idea of) terroir, or an element thereof.
-If it’s tied to place, then it is also connected to experience.
-The idea of garrigue is almost certainly born from the experience of smelling those herbs in the limestone-heavy regions, kicked up by the Mistral winds that sweep across the rocky hills in France.
+If it’s tied to place, then it is also connected to experience and tradition.
+The idea of garrigue is almost certainly born from the experience of smelling those herbs in the regions with limestone-heavy soils, kicked up by the Mistral winds that sweep across the rocky hills in southern France.

 France has the Mistral winds, we have the Santa Anas.
 Similar, but distinct.
-If you’ve ever hiked the coastal hills on a foggy morning, or the deep canyons just inland after a good rain to lift the scent, then you have smelled those chaparral herbs.
-You are smelling California, you are smelling that “green” component unique to the state.
+If you’ve ever hiked California’s coastal hills on a foggy morning, or the deep canyons just inland after a good rain to lift the scent, then you have smelled those chaparral herbs.
+You are smelling California, you are smelling native, feral, pungent California.
+You are smelling that “green” component unique to the state.
 The tangible-intangible of chaparral herbs is as much a part of the regional terroir as the rocky limestone soils that support them and the vast acreage of wine grapes that grow among and nearby chaparral.
-California still suffers from an inferiority complex in some ways when it compares its wines to those of the old world, and that is the most likely reason garrigue continues to keep hold as an imperfect but old-world-familiar wine descriptor.
+California still suffers from an inferiority complex in some ways when it compares its wines to those of the old world, and that is the most likely reason garrigue continues to keep its hold as an imperfect but old-world-familiar wine descriptor.

-Those studying wine are often encouraged to smell or taste the things that are used to describe wines: Lick a rock to understand minerality.
-Smell and come to understand the difference between violet and rose notes of red wine and the more exotic “white flowers” used to describe certain white wines.
+Those studying wine are often encouraged to smell or taste the things that are used to describe wines: Lick a rock (or several, and different kinds) to understand minerality (limestone? or slate? or GRANITE?).
+Come to understand the difference between violet and rose notes in red wine and the more exotic “white flowers” used to describe certain white wines.
 Seek out violet flowers in different stages of bloom and decay.
 Understand what these descriptors really mean so that they can be used with precision.

 So in a similar way, stand on the slope of a coastal hill in San Luis Obispo County–or Sonoma County or Amador County or Santa Barbara County, for that matter–all places where chaparral makes up a significant part of the landscape, breathe deeply and make an inventory of what you smell.
 Keep that in mind the next time you open a Mourvedre from Epoch or a Syrah from the canyons of Santa Barbara County or one of Tablas Creek’s outstanding Rhone blends.
 Do you really smell garrigue–do you even know what garrigue smells like?–or are you smelling the herbacious plants of California chaparral?